 From the woodlands they call home, they’ve become residents of gardens worldwide, and prefer an environment similar to their original habitat.

 This makes them ideal candidates for any areas that receive early morning sunlight with afternoon shade, or for areas with open shade from tall trees.
+And the can also grow under black walnuts and other juglone producing shrubs and trees.

 Given the right conditions, these garden stalwarts will put on a low-key display of charming pastel beauty from spring until autumn.
 And many also offer a second season of interest with foliage in bold autumn colors of burnished bronzes, browns, reds, and yellows.